The Entropic Signature of Class Speciation in Diffusion Models: Theoretical Analysis

 \subsection{Problem Setup: Semantic Uncertainty}

 We consider a general diffusion forward process for which the transition kernel is Gaussian and isotropic:

 with scalar schedules $\alpha_t\ge 0$ and $\sigma_t\ge 0$.
-This form covers commonly used SDE parameterizations (such as VP and EDM).
+This form covers commonly used SDE parameterizations (such as VP and VE/EDM).

-Let $Z\in\{1,\dots,N\}$ denote a latent semantic variable (e.g., a class label) with prior $p(Z=i)$, and let $X_t$ be the noisy state at time $t$.
+Let $Z\in\{1,\dots,K\}$ denote a latent semantic variable (e.g., a class label) with prior $p(Z=k)$, and let $X_t$ be the noisy state random variable at time $t$.
 Our goal is to track when semantics become ambiguous under the forward process (and, equivalently, when they become resolved along the reverse process).
-This can be quantified with the class-conditional entropy
+This can be quantified by the class-conditional entropy